Texiwill/aac-lib/ovfimport/README.md

 export GOVC_DATACENTER=DatacenterName
 ```

-We also read the $HOME/.ov-defaults, ./.ov-defaults, or the
+In v1, we also read the $HOME/.ov-defaults, ./.ov-defaults, or the
 .ov-defaults stored with the ov-import.sh script file for specific
 configuration options for the OVAs/OVFs to import.

+Now we use hiera and read the yaml files in $HOME/.ov-imports/ where there
+is a global.yaml for global items and a yaml file per OVF/OVA/ISO/ZIP
+to upload.

 Here is a sample .ov-defaults.
 These defaults represent some
 global settings for gateway, dns, netmask, vSwitch, and network.
 Each of